allyshka/vhostbrute/README.md

 ```

 ### Method 2
 This method working like **Cluster bomb** in Burp.
 You need to use two dictionary files.
 First with domain name, second with zone name.
-Example (use **verbose** option for detail output):
+Example (use **verbose** option for detail output).

 **d.txt**:
 ```
 admin